-On June 1, 2021, the Company entered into Director Agreements with each of Mr. Lenner and Mr. Branch in connection with their services as directors of the Company.
-On October 6, 2021, the Company entered into Director Agreement with Minghui (Alan) Gao in connection with his services as a director of the Company.
+On June 1, 2021, the Company entered into Director Agreements with each of Messrs.
+Branch and Lenner in connection with their services as directors of the Company.
+On October 6, 2021, the Company entered into a Director Agreement with Mr. Gao in connection with his services as a director of the Company.
+On February 20, 2023, the Company entered into a Director Agreement with Ms. Bui in connection with her services as a director of the Company.

 Pursuant to their respective agreements, each of Messrs.
-Lenner, Branch and Gao agreed as a Director of the Company and to be available to perform the duties consistent with such position pursuant to the Certificate and Bylaws of the Company, and any additional codes, guidelines or policies of the Company that may be effective now or in the future.
-Each of the agreements continues in effect until the earliest of (a) such time as the applicable Director resigns or is removed from office and (b) the death of the director.
+Branch, Gao, and Lenner and Ms. Bui agreed to serve as a director of the Company and to be available to perform the duties consistent with such position pursuant to the Certificate and Bylaws of the Company, and any additional codes, guidelines or policies of the Company that may be effective now or in the future.
+Each of the agreements continues in effect until the earliest of (a) such time as the applicable director resigns or is removed from office and (b) the death of the director.

 Each agreement provides that, during the term of the applicable agreement, in exchange for their services, the Company shall issue to the applicable director a number of shares of common stock having a fair market value of \$3,000 as of such date (with any partial quarter being pro-rated).
 The market value of the shares is determined in the same manner as for the executive's employment agreements as discussed above.
-Also as in the executive employment agreements, the shares issuable with respect to the period from the execution of their agreements to December 31, 2021 will be determined, and will be issued, on January 3, 2022, based on the market value as determined on December 31, 2021.

-Each of the director's agreements provide that if at the Company's request the director attends any trade shows, events, or meetings which are independent of the director's responsibility under the applicable agreement, the Company will pay the director \$1,000 in cash per full day for such attendance or \$500 in cash for a half day.
+Each of the directors' agreements provides that if at the Company's request the director attends any trade shows, events, or meetings which are independent of the director's responsibility under the applicable agreement, the Company will pay the director \$1,000 in cash per full day for such attendance or \$500 in cash for a half day.

-The director agreements provide that, during the applicable term, the Company will reimburse the applicable director for all reasonable out-ofpocket expenses incurred by them in attending any in-person meetings, provided that the director complies with the generally applicable policies, practices and procedures of the Company for submission of expense reports, receipts or similar documentation of such expenses.
-Any reimbursements for allocated expenses (as compared to out-of-pocket expenses of the director in excess of \$500.00) must be approved in advance by the Company.
+The director agreements provide that, during the applicable term, the Company will reimburse the applicable director for all reasonable out-of-pocket expenses incurred by them in attending any in-person meetings, provided that the director complies with the generally applicable policies, practices and procedures of the Company for submission of expense reports, receipts or similar documentation of such expenses.
+Any reimbursements for allocated expenses (as compared to out-of-pocket expenses of the director in excess of \$500) must be approved in advance by the Company.